 A calendar showing exactly what you need to do when it’s time to exercise makes fitness so much easier.

 I started self-initiated exercise at 18.
-Now at 53 I do things quite a bit differently than I did for, well, about two and a half decades.
+Now at 57 I do things quite a bit differently than I did for, well, about those first two and a half decades.
 I still find what was true then is true now: motion drives emotion.
 Every other aspect of my life is better when I am at my best physically.
 But there’s less wiggle room for the wrong plan.
 I can’t just “workout” or “go exercise” and get the same results.
 One of the best gifts you can give yourself and anyone else in your life is the right motion.

 Finding time for hours of exercise every week, let alone every day, any more is impossible.
 Even the regular 20 or 30 minutes I do now can be a challenge.
 It’s never going to happen at all without a plan.
 This week, I decided to show you exactly what I do each week to plan my own workouts.
 The beauty of working through this exercise planning guide is that you’re not doing random exercise with random results.